 It is unacceptable that children are currently able to access adult content online.
 The growing proliferation of pornography online means that underage consumers are increasingly able to access adult material more regularly and more easily than ever before.
 This is not only a legal but an ethical problem for governments, businesses, and consumers globally.
+Click the report on the right to access our blueprint for age verification report.

 The debate around online age verification has been going on for some time and consumers and adult content providers need clarity.
 The recurring issue of age verification has recently sparked conversations in some of Europe’s biggest countries as policy makers grapple with the balance between protecting children, data privacy, and technological and commercial viability.